 We can grandfather in existing HL7 members who meet certain criteria (TBD).
 These members would also have re-certify periodically.
 Need to capture the implementation experience of existing members as part of that.

-Certification Process & Maintenance - Ginny
+Certification Process & Maintenance – Ginny/Austin

 Need a description of the overall process, not just the candidate entry criteria.